mseong123/protocount-nodejs-mysql/README.md

 ```

-5) type node index.js to initiate webserver/app at port 4000
+5) navigate back to root path in this local repository and type node index.js to initiate webserver/app at port 4000.
 6) open browser and type in URL `localhost:4000` and app will be served.

 ### Other information

-Copy and paste files from build process in [protocount-create-react-app] (https://github.com/mseong123/protocount-create-react-app)
-(/build folder) and pas
+The above installation/set up guidelines have to be done even if [protocount-create-react-app](https://github.com/mseong123/protocount-create-react-app) is initialised for development purpose.
+The backend will work with the create-react-app front end development environment in the link if settings are not changed (ie ports are not changed in index.js).
+//
+All build files should be stored in /build folder.
+The most current production build files from [protocount-create-react-app](https://github.com/mseong123/protocount-create-react-app) build process for the front end are contained in /build in this repository and will be served once the URL is set to `localhost:4000`.

+Any problems or bugs, please message me.
+Thanks!